cjsheets/angular-trading-app/README.md

 ### To-Do

-* lint the code for each app
+* lint the code for each app (fix lint errors)
 * write tests for each app
 * change notification icon for different trade states
+* add typecasting to all possible functions

 ### License